-A buffer amplifier is an amplifier with roughly unity voltage gain, very high input resistance, and very low output resistance.
-It does not make a signal bigger; it makes a signal robust — it isolates a weak source from a heavy load so the connection itself does not destroy the signal.
+A buffer amplifier has roughly unity voltage gain, very high input resistance, and very low output resistance.
+It doesn’t make a signal bigger, it isolates a weak source from a heavy load so the connection itself doesn’t destroy the signal.

 The loading problem it solves

 (a Voltage divider).
-If is comparable to or larger than — a high-impedance sensor driving a low-impedance stage, a long cable, a divider tap feeding the next block — most of the signal is lost across before it ever reaches the load.
-The fix is not more gain; it is impedance transformation.
+If is comparable to or larger than (a high-impedance sensor driving a low-impedance stage, a long cable, a divider tap feeding the next block), most of the signal is lost across before it reaches the load.
+The fix isn’t more gain, it’s impedance transformation.
 Insert a buffer:

-- its high input resistance () means it draws almost no current from the source, so appears at the buffer input essentially undivided;
+- high input resistance () means it draws almost no current from the source, so appears at the buffer input undivided;

-The voltage is unchanged (gain ) but the impedance “chain” is broken: the source now sees infinite load, the load now sees zero source.
-This is exactly the Input and output resistance (amplifier) story applied deliberately.
+The voltage is unchanged (gain ) but the impedance chain is broken: the source now sees infinite load, the load now sees zero source.
+It’s the Input and output resistance (amplifier) idea applied deliberately.

 Where it shows up

-The cleanest buffer is the op-amp Voltage follower (op-amp) — infinite , zero , gain exactly thanks to Negative feedback.
-The single-transistor versions are the MOSFET Source follower (common-drain) and the BJT Emitter follower (common-collector): both have voltage gain just under unity, high input resistance, and low output resistance, which is why they always sit at the output of a multi-stage amplifier, driving the final load, or between a high-gain stage and a low-impedance line.
-Think of a buffer as a real circuit’s best attempt at an ideal voltage source: it copies a voltage and supplies whatever current the load demands without letting the load disturb the original.
+The cleanest buffer is the op-amp Voltage follower (op-amp): infinite , zero , gain exactly from Negative feedback.
+The single-transistor versions are the MOSFET Source follower (common-drain) and the BJT Emitter follower (common-collector).
+Both have voltage gain just under unity, high input resistance, and low output resistance, which is why they sit at the output of a multi-stage amplifier driving the final load, or between a high-gain stage and a low-impedance line.
+A buffer is a real circuit’s best attempt at an ideal voltage source: it copies a voltage and supplies whatever current the load demands without letting the load disturb the original.